 Vehicle Thermal Management

-NREL collaborates with the automobile industry and fleets to improve thermal management in vehicles through innovative climate control, waste heat, and idle reduction strategies.
+NREL collaborates with the automotive industry and fleets to improve thermal management in vehicles through innovative strategies for heating, ventilation, and air conditioning (HVAC); idle reduction; and leveraging waste heat.

 Research and Development

-NREL's thermal management research helps optimize the thermal performance of light-duty and heavy-duty conventional and electric-drive vehicles.
+NREL's thermal management research helps optimize the thermal performance of conventional and electric-drive vehicles to save money and improve operational efficiencies.

 Advanced Thermal System Controls

-Thermal controls for electric vehicles (EVs) are critical for efficient vehicle operations.
-By optimizing the use of air conditioning, waste heat, and thermal management for vehicle components, thermal controls can reduce energy and fuel use to positively impact vehicle range, performance, and reliability.
 NREL researchers analyze advanced strategies for thermal system controls.
+Thermal controls for advanced vehicles, such as electric vehicles, are critical for efficient vehicle operations.
+By optimizing the use of air conditioning, waste heat, and thermal management for vehicle components, thermal controls can positively impact vehicle range, performance, and reliability while reducing energy and fuel use.

-Hydrogen fuel cell technologies are promising solutions for long-range, heavy-duty, and airborne EV applications.
+Hydrogen fuel cell technologies offer potential solutions for long-range, heavy-duty, and airborne vehicles.

-Using the laboratory’s extensive vehicle operational data resources and comprehensive modeling frameworks, we can project the real-world benefits of improved thermal system performance on a nationally representative basis.
+Using the laboratory’s extensive vehicle operational data resources and comprehensive modeling frameworks, we can estimate the real-world benefits of improved thermal system performance on a nationally representative basis.
 We apply representative weather data to simulate models across varied air temperatures, solar conditions, and wind speeds to understand vehicle thermal system performance in realistic environmental conditions.
-These findings can be used to understand potential national fuel savings and energy efficiencies created by applying advanced thermal system management technologies.
+These findings can be used to understand potential national fuel and energy savings created by applying advanced thermal system management technologies.

 Applications